 In the space of three weeks in January, I hiked up Mam Tor in the Peak District.
 The first time it was clear and cold, the second time there were 45 mph winds (this was my Peak District beginner hike haha) and the third time there was snow and ice!

-This is walking that you can safely do but with a few added pieces of winter gear (and cold weather) to make it a little more fun.
+This is walking that you can safely do but with a few added pieces of essential winter gear (and some colder weather) to make it a little more fun.

 Here are my five winter walking gear recommendations that won’t break the bank but they will make winter walking more fun (and warm!)